 Are you tired of emotional eating or bingeing?
 Are you tired of having little control with foods like chocolate, cheese or potato chips?
 Evidence-based mindful eating strategies can help.

 An Introduction to Mindful Eating workshops

-$125 for a 3-hour workshop including morning or afternoon tea
+SPECIAL PRICE OF ONLY $99 (USUALLY $125) for a 3-hour workshop including afternoon tea

 THE MINDFUL EATING ALTERNATIVE

 Mindfulness provides an alternative to diets.
 With mindfulness, you don’t restrict any food or food types, you don’t calorie count or weigh-in.
 Instead you learn to use the systems that you were born with.

 With mindfulness, you eat whatever you want.
 You learn to stop eating when your taste buds tell you the taste is no longer as good.
 When you are mindful, you notice how the chocolate or chips don’t actually taste as good after the third or fourth bite.

 THE BENEFITS OF MINDFUL EATING